mu-arch/ComfyMods/ColorfulPieces/README.md

      * Prompt font-size can be configured with the `colorPromptFontSize` setting.

 ## Changelog

+### 1.6.0

+  * Fixed crashes related to the VPO-compatibiity introduced in v1.4.0.
+    * Reverted to original-caching behaviour that uses `WearNTear` instance itself as the key tied to Awake/Destroy.
+    * Moved the SaveMaterialColor/ClearMaterialColor logic to WearNTearData.
+    * Added a cache for Utils.Vector3ToColor() method calls.
+    * Added a cache variable for Utils.ColorToVector3() method calls.

 ### 1.5.2
   * Changed how hotkeys are detected from Player.TakeInput() prefix to better Player.Update() transpiler.
     * This eliminates the double hot-key firing when in debugfly mode.
   * Moved more config-related logic into PluginConfig class.
   * Moved ZDO extensions to a new ZdoExtensions class.
   * Added two new Terminal.ConsoleCommand:

   * /clearcolor <radius> (in chatbox)
   * clearcolor <radius> (in console)